Planning ahead while living with cancer

 This includes things like giving consent for treatment, care, medication and where you will live or be cared for.
 This LPA can only be used if you become unable to make decisions for yourself.

-In Scotland, there are three types of long-term power of attorney.
+In Scotland, there are 3 types of power of attorney.

 Continuing power of attorney

 Continuing power of attorney is for financial and legal decisions, including paying bills and selling your home.